 A root cause of the sexes’ earnings gap, obviously, has been men’s willingness to support a woman who earns low or no wages, and women’s unwillingness, except perhaps in temporary or special cases, to support a man even when the woman herself is successful.
 It could be argued that when the (successful) female becomes equally willing to support a man and offer him the same options she expects from him, more men will take lower-paid “female” jobs, thereby freeing up more higher-paid “male” jobs for women.
 Perhaps only when this “gender willingness gap” closes will the gender pay gap close – in which case closing the pay gap might well take, as IWPR theorizes, another 50 years.
 It can also close, of course, if, as stated above, employers act on IWPR’s suggestion to give preference to females by deliberately discriminating against men to compensate for the supposedly ill-intentioned discrimination against women.
 (Employer “discrimination” has in fact been against both sexes and has evolved, says Warren Farrell, as a system that both sexes in roughly equal numbers have supported in order to support families.)
 Other points to consider when reflecting on the sexes’ earnings gap and on women being economically “short-changed”:

 - Women generally have been as able to find a well-paid husband as men have been able to find a well-paid job (meaning, among other things, that countless women are better off than the average man).
 Conversely, men have been as unable to find a well-paid wife (who is willing to give her husband the option of taking a low-paid job and raising the children) as women have been to find a well-paid job.
 What limits and hurts one sex limits and hurts the other.
 The bottom line is that women in general have had equal access to a man’s income without equal production in the workplace, just as men have had equal access to home-cooked meals and other domestic advantages without equal production in the home.
-(Men’s unequal production in the home – unequal house work – has doubtless been written about a thousand times in just the past decade.
+(Men’s unequal production in the home – unequal house work – has been written about a thousand times in just the past decade.
 It has angered many women, and has probably damaged many marriages.
 And, I suspect, it has sparked resentment in the men who feel something is not quite fair in the media’s handling of the issue.
-All this because IWPR-type feminists and the media dismiss the male side to the gender story and lack what I consider the all-important sense of balance and fairness.)
+All this because IWPR-type feminists and the media dismiss the male side to the gender story and lack what I consider the all-important balance and fairness.)

 - Overnight a bride gains access to the earnings and assets for which a man may have sacrificed decades of his life to acquire.
 Think Bill Gates.
 He became a billionaire after working hard for nearly 20 years.
 His wife Melinda became a billionaire overnight.
 After a divorce, a woman may continue to get part of a man’s income (alimony) without having to continue doing anything for him.
 But alimony means the man continues to work in part for her.